fusioncharts/dev_centre_docs/themes/theme-manager.md

         }
     });
     revenueChart.render();
-    revenueChart.setChartAttribute("theme", "carbon"); //The attribute name and its value are passed as parameters to this method.
+    revenueChart.setChartAttribute("theme", "fusion"); //The attribute name and its value are passed as parameters to this method.
 });
 ```